 How to A/B Test App Store Screenshots With AI-Generated Variants

-Quick answer: Apple's Product Page Optimization (PPO) and Google Play Store Listing Experiments both let you test up to 3 screenshot variants against your live listing for free — the bottleneck is producing the variants, not the platforms.
-Generate three meaningfully different sets in minutes with an AI tool like SnapMonk by re-prompting the same app description with different copy angles, change only one variable per test, upload them as PPO/Experiments treatments, and let each run to a real sample size before picking a winner.
+Quick answer: Apple's Product Page Optimization (PPO) and Google Play Store Listing Experiments both let you test up to 3 screenshot variants against your live listing for free.
+The bottleneck is producing the variants, not the platforms.
+Generate three meaningfully different sets in minutes with an AI tool like SnapMonk by re-prompting the same app description with different copy angles, change only one variable per test, upload them as PPO or Experiments treatments, and let each run to a real sample size before picking a winner.

 Most teams know they should A/B test their App Store screenshots.
 Apple's Product Page Optimization (PPO) and Google Play Store Listing Experiments both let you run up to three treatments against your live listing for free.